awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ...
 ```

-If you don't add this element to the replication configuration, the replicas are owned by the same AWS account that owns the source object\.
+If you don't add the `AccessControlTranslation` element to the replication configuration, the replicas are owned by the same AWS account that owns the source object\.
 For more information, see [Changing the replica owner](replication-change-owner.md)\.

 ### Enable S3 Replication Time Control \(S3 RTC\)<a name="rtc-configuration"></a>

 You can enable S3 Replication Time Control \(S3 RTC\) in your replication configuration\.
-S3 RTC replicates most objects in seconds and 99\.99 percent of objects within 15 minutes \(backed by a service level agreement\)\.
+S3 RTC replicates most objects in seconds and 99\.99 percent of objects within 15 minutes \(backed by a service\-level agreement\)\.

 **Note**
-Only a valid value of `<Minutes>15</Minutes>` is accepted for `EventThreshold` and `Time`\.
+Only a value of `<Minutes>15</Minutes>` is accepted for `EventThreshold` and `Time`\.

 ```
 ...